reinthx/ffxivmarket_sheets/README.md

 ## Usage

-1. Ensure the source sheet contains item names in column `E` starting from row `5`.
-2. Run the `updateXivApiDataSheet` function from the Apps Script editor or set up a trigger to run it periodically.
+1. Run the `updateXivApiDataSheet` function from the Apps Script editor or set up a trigger to run it periodically.
-3. The script will:
+2. The script will:
    - Fetch item IDs from the Teamcraft data.
    - Retrieve market data from Universalis.
    - Update the output sheet with the following columns: